wa008/idea-warehouse/instruction.md

 - Github repository

 Tips:
-- Please try don't modify content in READMD.md file as possible as you can
+- Please try don't modify content in current file as possible as you can
 - Set a small app amount quota (like 10) to validate the whole process and result of website, it's enought for generate the codes, I will modify quota and execute for all apps later.
 - You should test by youself as much as you can
 - You should test many time to evaluate the result of checkpoint parts.